 Thai Baht Conversions

-All these conversions are accurate as of July 2020.
-Unless anything major happens (would you be surprised, 2020 has been rough so far) these conversions will give you a rough idea of how much your money is worth in Thailand.
+All these conversions are accurate as of January 2022.
+Unless anything major happens, these conversions will give you a rough idea of how much your money is worth in Thailand.

 How Much Does a Trip to Thailand Cost?